AzharMobeen/Az-SaaS-Task/README.md

-### It's simple Spring Boot app, In which I'm using maven for build/dependencies just clean and install and run.
+### It's simple Spring Boot app, In which I'm using maven for build/dependencies just mvn clean, install and run.

 #### Technologies:
   * Spring Boot